AnkitSG07/AI-AGENT-DEBATE/ai-mode-rules.md

 ---

-# Level 2: Ask Internal Clarification
+# Level 2: Ask Internal Team Clarification

-Use Level 2 when AI is partly sure but should not guess:
+Use Level 2 only when AI needs help from the internal Smart Handicrafts team before replying safely.

-- customer wording is unclear
-- two or more products may match
-- voltage/wattage/light-source details are missing
-- price exists but exact product or quantity is unclear
-- integration is possible but needs one practical confirmation
+Use Level 2 when:

+- the customer requirement may affect a technical or commercial commitment
+- AI has conflicting product matches and cannot safely ask the customer a simple question
+- the answer depends on internal confirmation not present in knowledge
+- a medium technical case needs team guidance
-- AI confidence is medium
+- AI confidence is medium and a wrong answer could create a problem

+Do NOT use Level 2 only because customer details are missing.
+For missing customer details like LED type, wattage, voltage, quantity, lamp type, or rechargeable/USB preference, ask the customer directly as Level 1.

 In Level 2:
 - AI should prepare an internal clarification message for the shared internal WhatsApp number.